Now some fresh pickings from the Political Grapevine:

 President Bush got a mixed international reaction to yesterday’s inauguration speech.
 Belarus President Alexander Lukashenko said the call to freedom was "soaked in blood and smelling of oil."

-British Prime Minister Tony Blair agreed with the president that "the best prospect of peaceful co-existence lies in the spread of democracy.
+British Prime Minister Tony Blair (search) agreed with the president that "the best prospect of peaceful co-existence lies in the spread of democracy.
 But former British foreign secretary Robin Cook wrote of "Fireworks in Washington, despair around the world."

 And the Washington Post notes that European newspapers emphasized the religious tone of the speech and questioned how the frequent promises to bring freedom and liberty to the world would be carried out.